docker-home-server/mikrotik-cloudflare-dns/README.md

 2. Click 'Add New'.
 3. Set an appropriate name (e.g. `mcd`).
 4. Set an interval, such as `00:15:00` for every 15 minutes.
+5. Select only the 'read', 'write', 'policy', and 'test' policies, as above.
-5. Under 'On Event' enter the name you gave to the script when you created it (step 4 above).
+6. Under 'On Event' enter the name you gave to the script when you created it (step 4 above).
-6. Click 'Apply'.
+7. Click 'Apply'.

 The script should now run every 15 minutes, updating the Cloudflare DNS records when the router's public IP address has changed.